YVCHV/unlocker-v2.1/README.md

-# unlocker v2.1 PUBLIC VERSION
+# unlocker (PUBLIC VERSION)
 Coded by DMYTRO YEVCHEV

 Telegram bot which will not only unlock your door!

 IN PRIVATE VERSION.
-You'll be able to give a food portion for yours pet, get the actually photos from camera, take the water off in the flat, get the information from
+You'll be able to give a food portion for yours pet, get the actual photo from your camera, take the water off in the flat, get the information from different sensors directly to TELEGRAM messanger.
+IMAGINE: you can't only controll yours house, you can do the magic!

 Connection:
 GPIO26 - unlocking
 GPIO19 - locking
 GPIO6  - water OFF
 GPIO25 - water ON
+GPIO17 - SmartFooder initial